 all inviting, and I began to cry." -- Willina Hickman, Spring 1878. (http://www.nps.gov/features/nicodemus/nonflash.htm)

 Blacks (I apologize for not being an American-hyphenator) had a huge role in the conception and development of Kansas.
 From the Underground Railroad to Buffalo Soldiers, they rode the Pony Express and were the original cowboys.
 Federal lands were cheap-to-free in the 1870s, and many folks of all national backgrounds came across America to find their Promised Land.
 This land was provided free by the Federal government to both blacks and whites.
-(As a side note, the Indian was excluded.)
+(As a side note, the Native American was excluded.)

 The blacks from the South were no exception in coming across America; though, arguably, they had more reason to leave their homes.
 At the end of the Reconstruction period, oppression had already begun in the South.
 Groups like the Ku Klux Klan and other groups we now call white supremacy groups were springing up everywhere.
 Many blacks still worked for their old masters and lacked education.
 There was little chance of fighting the new form of racism that was occurring.
 Because of these things stacked up against their survival, many blacks in what is commonly called the Black Exodus came to Kansas.
-I do want to point out that this is very similar to others persecuted for either their ethnicity or religious beliefs.
+I do want to point out that this movement to Kansas is very similar to others persecuted for either their ethnicity or religious beliefs.
 Kansas draws those wanting freedom.